 The Computer Science facilities include a Linux laboratory, as well as a number of Windows-based laboratories.
 There is also access to a high-speed Beowulf computer cluster for high performance computing.

 Kakos Center for Scientific Computing

-Thanks to the generosity of Mr. Michael J. Kakos ’58, and Mrs. Aimee Rusinko Kakos, the Manhattan College School of Science is honored to have the Kakos Center for Scientific Computing.
+Thanks to the generosity of the Mr. Michael J. ’58 and Aimee Rusinko Kakos endowment, the Manhattan College Kakos School of Science is honored to have the Kakos Center for Scientific Computing.

 Located in Hayden Hall, the Kakos Center offers our students and faculty cutting edge computer facilities with a cluster of several Windows workstations and five separate high-performance Linux based servers optimized for parallel computing and scientific applications.
 Each of these systems has been tailored for computational tasks as diverse as quantum mechanical, biophysical, and even biomedical fields.
 They are used by student-faculty research groups across the Manhattan College community but, primarily support the research endeavors of our Kakos School of Science research teams.
 The HPCs are named Dionysus, Hephaestus, Athena Artemis and Apollo; they were built in house.

 The center also houses a 64 TB network attached storage.
 The latest addition to the center is a 3D printer, along with a strand splicer to print multi-colored 3D models.

 Dionysus (Greek god of the grape-harvest, winemaking and wine, of fertility, ritual madness, religious ecstasy, festivity and theatre in ancient Greek religion and myth)